BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 * Refactored and cleaned up codebase
 * Added filters to allow code based overrides of select features (see Other Notes for details)
 * Added Web to Case option (per form setting)
+* Fixed first field being added having a duplicate position to last field
+* Select fields can have a default value set

 = 2.0.3 =
 * Captcha image now works on subfolder installs (e.g. /wordpress/)